 Diamonds always give people the feeling of high prices, so many salespersons who sell watches always talk about the gems in the movement of high-end wrist watches, saying how many and how big rubies are in this watch, but are the gems in the movement of the watch really worth it?
 Today we will talk to you about the value and quantity of gemstones in the watch movement.

 First of all, it is certain that the gemstones in most watch movements are not valuable (but it cannot be said that they are worthless).
 Why?
-Since the emergence of artificial gemstones in 1892, manufacturers in the watchmaking industry basically use aluminum oxide and colorants (chromium oxide) to sinter at high temperatures to form red gemstones.
+Since the emergence of artificial gemstones in 1892, the watch manufacturer basically uses aluminum oxide and colorants (chromium oxide) to sinter at high temperatures to form red gemstones.
 But before 1800, clock movements used expensive natural rubies, so mechanical watches with rubies at that time could be said to be high-end watches, and they were expensive.

 Since most of the gemstones in high-end watch movements today are synthetic, are these gemstones meaningless?
 In fact, these gemstones play an irreplaceable role because of their high hardness (Mohs hardness level 9), wear resistance, good roughness, and small friction factor (when used with metal parts, the friction factor generally reaches 0.14 under dry friction.
 And under good lubricating conditions, the friction coefficient can be reduced to 0.01).